n8rzz/npm-yarn-and-you/npm-yarn-and-you.md

 # yarn
 Yarn was developed by engineers from Facebook, Exponent, Google, and Tilde to solve.
-Facebook had used npm extensively for numerous projects, but had trouble scaling it for internal use as it posed issues with performance and security [1][facebook-launches-yarn-a-faster-npm-client].
+Facebook had used npm extensively for numerous projects, but had trouble scaling it for internal use as it posed issues with performance and security [([facebook-launches-yarn-a-faster-npm-client])][facebook-launches-yarn-a-faster-npm-client].

 ## features
 - `yarn install` installs, in parallel, only dependencies listed in `yarn.lock`, or `package.json` if `yarn.lock` does not exist
 - Caches every download
 - Allows for offline installs as long as the package has been installed before
-- Flat mode resolve mismatching versions of dependencies to a single version to avoid creating duplicates [2][facebooks-yarn-vs-npm-is-yarn-really-better]
+- Flat mode resolve mismatching versions of dependencies to a single version to avoid creating duplicates [([facebooks-yarn-vs-npm-is-yarn-really-better])][facebooks-yarn-vs-npm-is-yarn-really-better]
 - A single request failing won’t cause an install to fail.
-Requests are retried upon failure [3][facebooks-yarn-vs-npm-is-yarn-really-better]
+Requests are retried upon failure [([facebooks-yarn-vs-npm-is-yarn-really-better])][facebooks-yarn-vs-npm-is-yarn-really-better]
 - `yarn licenses` provides a group of commands for investigating dependency licenses
 - `yarn why` allows you to peek into the dependency graph to figure out why a given package is installed